The Black Beacon Trail Races- FAQs 2026

 Drop bag A

-will be available at checkpoint 3 and 11 which is at the Llangynidir Village Hall CP on the way out and way back.
+will be available at checkpoint 3 and 11 which is at the Llangynidr Village Hall CP on the way out and way back.

 Drop bag B